Posterior contraction for deep Gaussian process priors: Deep Gaussian process priors

-In this section, we construct the deep Gaussian process prior as prior on composition functions.
-Because of the complexity of the underlying graph structure, the construction is split into several steps.
-The final DGP prior consists of a prior on the graph describing the composition structure and, given the graph, a prior on all the individual functions that occur in the representation.
-To achieve fast contraction rates, the prior weight assigned to a specific composition structure depends on the smoothness properties and the sample size.
-Therefore, the composition structure can not be decoupled from the estimation problem.
+In this section, we construct deep Gaussian process priors as prior on composition functions.
+The hierarchical prior construction assigns first specific prior weights to all composition structures and, for any fixed structure, Gaussian process priors on all the individual functions that occur in the representation.
+To achieve fast contraction rates, the prior weights on the composition structures need to be selected carefully.
+Due to the complexity, the construction is split into several steps.

-{\bf STEP 0.
+{\bf Step 0.
 Choice of Gaussian processes.} For a centered Gaussian process $X=(X_t)_{t\in T},$ the covariance operator viewed as a function on $T\times T,$ that is, $(s,t) \mapsto k(s,t)=\E[X_sX_t]$ is a positive semidefinite function.
 The reproducing kernel Hilbert space (RKHS) generated by $k$ is called the RKHS corresponding to the Gaussian process $X,$ see~\cite{vvvzRKHS} for more details.